den-it/ntmap/docs/index.md

 To edit groups of maps or maps themselves just click **lock** symbol on the "L1 maps" page.
 You will enter edit mode.
 Add needed groups and maps.

-To define a map give it a name and describe devices you want to display in the "Scheme" field.
+To define a map give it a name and describe devices and providers you want to display in the "Scheme" field.
 Example:
 ```
+Provider
 dc1-rt, dc1-fw
 dc1-spsw
 dc1-blfsw, dc1-lfsw